-Just as it is essential to have a consistent and healthy routine for the daytime (known as Dinacharya in Ayurveda), it is equally as essential to have a soothing nighttime routine in order to wind-down and de-stress each night before bed.
-By welcoming in calming activities in the evening time, we are allowing the energy to ground and the mind to quiet.
-The stress that has accumulated throughout the day is able to be processed and released, allowing us to sleep deeper, longer and more soundly.
-With sleep disorders being one of the most prevalent issues I encounter as a practitioner, this article should be able to help those of all ages and body-types as we bring a bit more intention and attention to our nightly habits.
+Just as it is essential to have a consistent and healthy routine for the daytime (known as Dinacharya in Ayurveda), it is equally as essential for you to have a soothing nighttime routine in order to wind-down and de-stress each night before bed.
+By welcoming in calming activities in the evening time, you are allowing your energy to ground and your mind to quiet.
+Any stress that has accumulated throughout your day is able to be processed and released, allowing you to sleep deeper, longer, and more soundly.
+If you are among the growing number of individuals that are experiencing sleep issues, it may be helpful to make some positive changes in your nightly habits to establish sound sleep, each and every night!

-Sleep issues often stem from high Vata invading the Nervous System and Mind.
-This creates restless thinking, anxiety, fear, worry, loneliness, adrenaline surges (aka second wind) and an overactive Nervous System; all of which will keep one from falling asleep when desired and/or cause disturbed sleep throughout the night.
-Since the Vata time of day is between 2am-6am, people often report waking up around this time and having a hard time falling back asleep.
-Of course there may be other doshic involvement such as the overactive Pitta type that works until all hours of the night.
-This excessive late-night thinking often leads to difficultly shutting off the mind and therefore sleep issues arise.
+Sleep issues often stem from high Vata invading the nervous system and mind.
+This provokes restless thinking, anxiety, fear, worry, loneliness, adrenaline surges (aka second wind), and an overactive nervous system; all of which can prevent you from falling asleep and staying asleep throughout the night.
+Since the Vata time of day is between 2am and 6am, many people often report waking up during this time and having a hard time falling back asleep.
+Of course, there may be other doshic involvements such as an overactive Pitta type that works until all hours of the night.
+This excessive late-night thinking and problem solving often leads to difficultly shutting off the mind and therefore sleep issues arise.

 Although everybody’s causes and symptoms may look a bit different, performing some simple calming exercises before bed (on a consistent basis) should help a wide range of sleep issues.
-However, please keep in mind that how we go about our entire day will also effect our sleep patterns as well.
-Therefore establishing a healthy daytime routine, healthy diet, and balanced mind will also be necessary to treat the sleep disorder.
+However, please keep in mind that how you go about your entire day will also effect your sleep patterns as well.
+Therefore establishing a healthy daytime routine, a healthy diet, and a balanced mind will also be essential for creating healthy and consistent sleep patterns.

-Finally before we get to the calming practices to add into your nighttime routine, please note that equally important are some stimulating activities that should be avoided in the evening.
-Here is a general, non-exhaustive list of some common activities to steer away from, ideally by 8pm if not earlier.
+Before getting to the calming practices to add into your nighttime routine, I must mention that avoiding stimulating activities in the evening will be equally as important.
+Here is a general, non-exhaustive list of some common activities for you to steer away from, ideally by 8pm if not earlier.

 - Avoid staying up past 10pm (this often leads to a second wind)